 The LAJACs are responsible for promoting and nourishing improved relationships, linkages and reconciliation between the wider local Aboriginal community, justice agencies, local government and community service providers.

-In some cases the LAJACs are supported by a dedicated LAJAC Project Officer, employed by the DJR and located within one of the DJR regional offices.
+In some cases the LAJACs are supported by a dedicated LAJAC Project Officer, employed by the DJCS and located within one of the DJCS regional offices.
 In other cases, the RAJAC Executive Officer also supports the function of the LAJAC.